 What a year for independent films.
 Every year we check out all of the film festivals to find out what movies should be on your radars.
 Most of you ignore us completely, while some of you are treated to quality genre films that aren’t remakes or big budget beasts.
-2009 was an extraordinary year for indie horror with Paranormal Activity making all the noise. beyond the break you’ll find my own person picks for the 10 best horror films of the year.
+2009 was an extraordinary year for indie horror with Paranormal Activity making all the noise.
+Beyond the break, you’ll find my own personal picks for the 10 best horror films of the year.

 Director Tom Shankland broke through into the horror world with his terrifying tale about young little rascals killing their parents.
 Much different than THE ORPHAN, this UK thriller is actually scary, daring, and even uber violent.
 The idea of a mother having to decide whether or not to kill her own child is bone-chilling.

 Richard Kelly returns to his DONNIE DARKO roots with this eerie and unsettling adaptation of Richard Matheson’s short story “Button, Button”.
 The idea of taking the concept back to the `70s was ingenious; it adds a welcome sense of realism to the “Twilight Zone”-esque tale.
 While not everyone’s cup o’ tea, THE BOX is a film I will watch over and over again when on Blu-ray (the true sign of a great movie).

 While not all that original, Sean Byrne’s horrific tale of obsession takes cues from various classics and continues to “up the ante” with each progressive scene.
 It’s dark, brutal and evokes a tone similar to predecessors like WOLF CREEK and HOSTEL.